Skip to Main Content

 animated GIF demonstrating drag and drop

-If you click on the “Create new item” button, you have additional options to
+Click on the “Create new item” button.
+This provides you with the options to

-1. Upload a file.
-Browse for a file, or drag and drop a file.
+1. Upload a file or folder.
+Browse for a file or drag and drop a file.

 Give your research a title that is more descriptive than just a filename.
 This will also help make your items discoverable via search engines such as Google.
 The title should have at least three characters